MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 #### Setting the Scene

-The players enter a larger, more organized chamber within the cave.
+You enter a larger, more organized chamber within the cave.
 This area is better lit, with more permanent fixtures and signs of greater care in its upkeep.
 At the center of this chamber stands Krag Rock-Biter, a well-respected goblin within the community.
 He is surrounded by other goblin advisors and guards, creating an air of authority and significance.

 **Key Descriptions**:
 - **Krag Rock-Biter**: Krag is a formidable figure, his posture exuding confidence and strength.
 He wears a mix of leather and scrap armor, and his eyes are sharp and calculating.